 Source: ABS, Weekly Payroll Jobs and Wages in Australia.
 Data refers to the number of payroll jobs at businesses participating in the Australian Taxation Office's Single Touch Payroll system, which covers 99% of employers with 20 or more employees and about 71% of smaller employees.
 People with two or more jobs (about 6% of the total) are double-counted; employers and the self-employed are not included.
-Data are not seasonally adjusted (so at least some of the week-to-week variations could be due to 'normal' seasonal factors): and the two most recent weeks are subject to (what have often been large) revisions.
-Data for two weeks ended 22nd May will be released on 9th June, Return to "What's New".
+Data are not seasonally adjusted (so at least some of the week-to-week variations could be due to 'normal' seasonal factors).
+Data for two weeks ended 8th May will be released on 25th May.
+Return to "What's New".

-The number of people receiving 'unemployment benefits' has fallen by about 120K ($9\frac{1}{2}$ %) since the end of the Government's 'JobKeeper' scheme
+The number of people receiving 'unemployment benefits' has fallen by about 120K (91/2%) since the end of the Government's 'JobKeeper' scheme